ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Warp Ship

 Warp your ship to a target destination in another system.
-Warping will consume the necessary fuel and supplies from the ship's manifest, and will pay out crew wages from the agent's account.
+The ship must be in orbit to use this function and must have the `Warp Drive` module installed.
+Warping will consume the necessary fuel from the ship's manifest.
 The returned response will detail the route information including the expected time of arrival.
-Most ship actions are unavailable until the ship has arrived at it's destination.
+Most ship actions are unavailable until the ship has arrived at its destination.

 ### Example
 ```csharp